Monthly Archives: January 2019

 Hyphens are tricky.
 For a word where you could hyphenate it or leave out the hyphen, e.g., “non-planar”/”nonplanar,” we had a few rules of thumb:

 • Check Merriam-Webster.
 For example, “nonplanar” is an accepted spelling, so we left the hyphen out.
-So “nearfield,” “dataset,” and “retroreflection” are in the dictionary.
+Similarly, “nearfield,” “dataset,” and “retroreflection” are in the dictionary.
 You still must poke around, e.g., “retroreflect” is not.

 • If it’s not in the dictionary, consider the literature.
 So, “microfacet” and “framebuffer” are OK, since they are commonly used in computer graphics.